jsarnowski96/pysql-console/README.md

             - Added `KeyboardInterrupt` exception handle for `Delete()` method.<br />
             - Fixed bug in `Logout()` method related to `active_sql_session` field not being set to `None` upon method's callback.<br />
             - New `list` command added.<br />
+            - Major upgrade of `InputHandler()` method's logic by applying mutable `*args` parameter, allowing for handling multiple scenarios with optional arguments being passed into the function or not.<br />